 The practice used the information collected for the Quality and Outcomes Framework (QOF) and performance against national screening programmes to monitor outcomes for patients.
 (QOF is a system intended to improve the quality of general practice and reward good practice).
-The most recent published results for 2014/2015 showed the practice achieved 92.6% of the total number of points available, with 11.6% exception reporting.
+The most recent published results for 2014/2015 showed the practice achieved 98.4% of the total number of points available, with 14.6% exception reporting.
 (Exception reporting is the removal of patients from QOF calculations where, for example, the patients are unable to attend a review meeting or certain medicines cannot be prescribed because of side effects).
 Lower exception reporting rates are more positive.
-This practice was not an outlier for any QOF (or other national) clinical targets.
 Data from 2014/15 showed;

-- Performance for diabetes related indicators was 69.8%, this was 23% below the local CCG average and 19.4% below the national average. - Performance for mental health related indicators was 92.3%, this was 3.1% below the local CCG average and 0.5% below the national average. - The percentage of patients with Chronic Obstructive Pulmonary Disease (COPD) who had had a review, undertaken by a healthcare professional, including an assessment of breathlessness in the preceding 12 months was 77%.
-This was 12.1% below the local CCG average and 12.8% below the national average.
+- Performance for diabetes related indicators was 93%, this was 0.2% above the local CCG average and 3.8% above the national average. - Performance for mental health related indicators was 100%, this was 4.6% above the local CCG average and 7.2% above the national average. - The percentage of patients with Chronic Obstructive Pulmonary Disease (COPD) who had had a review, undertaken by a healthcare professional, including an assessment of breathlessness in the preceding 12 months was 90.1%.
+This was 1% above the local CCG average and 0.3% above the national average.

-The percentage of patients with asthma, who had had an asthma review in the preceding 12 months that included an assessment of asthma control, was 74.1%.
-This was 2.7% below the local CCG average and 1.2% below the national average
+The percentage of patients with asthma, who had had an asthma review in the preceding 12 months that included an assessment of asthma control, was 70.1%.
+This was 6.7% below the local CCG average and 5.2% below the national average.